zyddnys/manga-image-translator/README_CN.md

                                              increase font size and vice versa --font-size-minimum FONT_SIZE_MINIMUM        Minimum output font size.
-Default is image_sides_sum/200 --font-color FONT_COLOR                      Overwrite the text color detected by the OCR model.
-Use hex string without the "#" such as FFFFFF for white.
+Default is image_sides_sum/200 --font-color FONT_COLOR                      Overwrite the text fg/bg color detected by the OCR model.
+Use hex string without the "#" such as FFFFFF for a white foreground or FFFFFF:000000 to also have a black background around the text.
 --force-horizontal                           Force text to be rendered horizontally --force-vertical                             Force text to be rendered vertically --align-left                                 Align rendered text left